unyt-org/uix/docs/guide/04 Reactivity.md

 ```

 #### Reactivity for attributes
-The reactivity does not only work for HTML children or content but also for HTML attribute values:
+Reactivity does not only work for element children, but also for attribute values:

 ```tsx
 const counter = $(0);